 Analyzing your business model can help to determine whether a venture is, or will be, viable and valuable.
 After completing a Business Model Canvas for a current or future business model, designers often ask the following questions:

-This requires insight into several elements of the business model, attributes of these elements and the relations between different elements.
+This requires insight into several elements of the business model, the attributes of these elements, and the relations between different elements.
 Analyzing these elements will provide the foundation for business model change and innovation in an organization.
 You can analyze a business model from several different perspectives.
-In our example, each possibility is analyzed from a different perspective, and answers a specific question.
+In our example, each possibility is analyzed from a different perspective and answers a specific question.

 Using a tool for Business Modelling is useful since the model is created and stored in a central place, reducing the risk of miscommunication and maximizing the effect of collaboration.
 Furthermore, communication is made easier through publication functions (html, word, pdf-posters), making the business model more accessible.
 Needless to say, this is quite important for models that describe how your company creates value.
-Especially in the case of Business Model Analysis, tooling can help identifying strengths and weaknesses through relating building blocks, and providing insight in cash flows by calculations.
-Finally, tools help you to work your way “downstream” from your high level business model, to more detailed implementation views e.g. process models, customer journey maps and enterprise architecture models.
+Especially in the case of Business Model Analysis, tooling can help identify strengths and weaknesses by relating building blocks and providing insight into cash flows by calculations.
+Finally, tools help you to work your way “downstream” from your high-level business model to more detailed implementation views e.g. process models, customer journey maps, and enterprise architecture models.

 The Canvas below presents the current business model of Nextpresso.
 Nextpresso provides “Great espresso experiences at home and at the office”.